 Vanderbilt Dining operates several food facilities throughout campus that provide a variety of food and services.
-The largest dining facility is Two Avenues Marketplace located in Rand Hall behind the Sarratt Student Center.
-Two Avenues serves breakfast, lunch, and dinner Monday through Friday.
+The largest dining facility is Rand Dining Center behind the Sarratt Student Center, serving breakfast, lunch, and dinner, Monday through Friday.
 The Courtyard Café, located in The Vanderbilt Clinic, and an on-campus McDonald's Restaurant, located on the hospital's plaza/mezzanine level, serve Medical Center personnel and visitors.
-Seven convenience stores on campus offer grab-and-go snacks, beverages, and groceries.
+Six convenience stores on campus offer grab-andgo snacks, beverages, and groceries.
 Three of the stores have hot food and made-to-order items.
 All units accept the Vanderbilt Card, cash, or checks.
 For more information, visit the Web site at www.vanderbilt.edu/dining.